-International graduate admissions: unsuccessful candidates
+International admissions: unsuccessful applications

 Assessment of your application

 It is possible that, despite an excellent academic record, your application was considered insufficient in other areas, such as your motivation or the arguments put forward to justify your application to Sciences Po.
-It may also be that your qualifications or career plan are not sufficiently coherent with the Master’s programme to which you applied.
+It may also be that your qualifications or career plan are not sufficiently coherent with the Master’s programme to which you have applied.

 Readability of the application